Continuing with our dinners paying tribute to middle-eastern

 ¾ teaspoon crumbled saffron threads

-2 tablespoon boiling-hot water
+2 tablespoon boiling-hot water1/3 cup olive oil

 1 cup slivered almonds